Updated: Nov 14, 2022

 Roughly a year later, I started a new relationship with a girl who I will always have a special spot in my heart for.
-Paula was a person who was in and out of my life since I was in high school and although we were now in our 50's, we chose to give our relationship another go.
+Paula was a person who was in and out of my life since I was in high school.
+We chose to give our relationship another go.
 I'm not sure if it was about the desire to be together as it was about unfinished business, but I had no regrets trying again.
 Paula could relate to the reality I was about to face as she had lost her pup a few years earlier and it broke her heart.
 She really helped me to keep my emotions in check as I started to see Kya physically struggling.
 Her front paws started to turn inward and her joint connective tissue started breaking down.
 I tried everything I could.
 I gave her laser therapy, but it didn't work.
 I used high potency Glucosamine, but it was too late.
 I eventually had to use a nerve blocker to help her with the pain, but at the end of the day, I was being selfish.
 I was keeping my dog alive because I couldn't stand the thought of her being gone.

 Reality slammed me in the face when she was in my living room and she couldn't stand up anymore.
 I called my vet, Dr. Oz at Rose Valley and he asked me one simple question:

 "Are there more good days, or bad days?..."